ndugger-archive/blackbeard/readme.md

 ==========
 **Simple, powerful, familiar**

-Blackbeard is an MVC framework for Node.js, designed to be familar.
+Blackbeard is an opinionated MVC framework for Node.js, designed to be familar.

 Using Redis (*for caching*), Sequelize (*for models/ORM*), and Passport (*for user authentication*), Blackbeard offers a complete solution for developing Node.js applications.

+Blackboard currently only supports [Marko](https://www.npmjs.com/package/marko) for templating, but plans to support others are in the pipeline.
+Suggestions are welcome.

-**Current version:** 0.0.8-alpha
+**Current version:** 0.0.10-alpha

 - [Installation](#installation)
 - [Example usage](#example-usage)